elliot-hicks/RL_Maze_Solver/README.md

 ## CNN_maze_solver performance:

+**The cnn_maze_solver has been loaded with hyperparams that make training faster for you when running it.**

-The cnn_maze_solver.py appears to work occassionally, training is very unstable, but when forced in to a very simple situation the agent does learn, however it is far too slow to be useful considering we are only working with 10x10 mazes.
+The cnn_maze_solver.py appears to work occasionally, training is very unstable, but when forced in to a very simple situation the agent does learn, however it is far too slow to be useful considering we are only working with 10x10 mazes.
 I believe its likely due to the hyperparameters and architecture of the CNN being used.
 Given more time I would be able to further test different combinations of the parameters such as: